 Grading is a way of standardising lead quality.
 By using profiles, you’ll be able to assign a prospect a letter ranging from F all the way up to A+.
 As you can imagine, you can’t get better than an A+ so these leads will be the absolute holy grail for sales.
 And yes, this synchronises between both systems and updates whenever anything relevant changes.

 Technical bit: Within Pardot, start creating your profiles.
 For example, if you’re a loan provider you may want to have an investor profile, borrower profile and broker profile.
 If we look at the borrower profile, you’ll be able to use default and custom fields to determine the grade.
 Things like Years in business’ or Annual turnover’ will be directly relevant to a loan provider so that needs to be part of the profiling.

 Tip: Prior to setting up prospect profiles, it’s absolutely critical that sales and marketing meet up and agree what information will be used to determine the grades.

 Custom fields & bi-directional syncing

-“Call me back next quarter” – Send them into a nurture programme while you wait.
+“Call me back next quarter” - nurture while you wait

 This is where Pardot becomes your best friend.
-Sales will be able to send a lead into a Pardot nurture program, built by marketing, so that they can receive content from you until the time is right to give them a call.
+Sales will be able to send a lead into a Pardot nurture program built by marketing so that they can receive content until the time is right to give them a call.
 In a few clicks, the lead will go from Salesforce into a Pardot nurturing program so they stay as a hot lead until they’re ready to talk.
 This keeps you front of mind and is an intelligent approach to lead nurturing.